hotosm/docs/docs/modules.md

 See the [backend](modules/backend.md) page for more info.

-Here's a recent [Presentation](modules/modules.pdf) that covers the backend modules in more detail.

 ## Frontend

-As a form of standardization, we use [React](https://react.dev/) as our frontend framework.
+As a form of standardization, we mostly use [React](https://react.dev/) as our frontend framework.

 Many services have common UI components that can be shared (headers,